The Case For Email Security

 Sending an Email Message

-Sending an email message is like sending a letter.
-When you send a letter you drop it off at your local post office.
-Your local post office looks at the address and figures out which regional post office the letter should go to.
+Sending an email message is like sending a postal letter.
+When sending a letter, you drop it off at your local post office.
+The local post office looks at the address and figures out which regional post office the letter should be forwarded to.
 Then the regional post office looks at the address and figures out which local post office is closest to your recipient.
 Finally, the recipient’s local post office delivers your letter to its recipient.
-Computers are like “post offices”, and the “Simple Mail Transport Protocol” (SMTP) is the “procedure” which an “email post office” uses to figure out where to send the letter next.
-Any program that sends an email message uses SMTP to deliver that message to the next “post office” for relaying to its final destination.
+Computers are like “post offices”, and the “Simple Mail Transport Protocol” (SMTP) is the “procedure” which an “email post office” uses to figure out where to send the letter next (e.g. the “next hop”).
+Any program that sends an email message uses SMTP to deliver that message to the next “post office” for “relaying” it to its final destination.

-Most people send mail in two ways – with a web-based interface like Yahoo! or Gmail, or with an “email client” program like Outlook or Thunderbird.
+Most people send mail in two ways – with a web-based interface like Gmail or LuxSci WebMail, or with an “email client” program like Outlook, Thunderbird, iPhone, Android, or Mac Mail

-When you send a message with an email program on your personal computer (or your cell phone or personal digital assistant), you have to specify a server so that your email program knows where to send the message.
-This server is like your local post office.
+When you send a message with an email program on your personal computer (or your mobile phone or tablet), you have to specify an “SMTP server” so that your email program knows where to send the message.
+This SMTP server is like your local post office.
 Your email program talks directly to the server using the computer protocol (language) known as SMTP.
 This is like dropping off a letter at the local post office.

-When you use Webmail your personal computer uses an internet connection to communicate with a web server.
+When you use WebMail, your personal computer uses an Internet connection to communicate with a web server.
 The “language” that the internet connection uses is HTTP – “HyperText Transfer Protocol”.
-When you send your message with Webmail the web server contacts its SMTP server and sends your message to it.
+When you send your message with WebMail, the web server itself takes care of contacting an SMTP server and delivering your message to it.

 Delivery of email from your SMTP Server to your recipient’s SMTP Server:

-When an SMTP Server receives an email message, it first checks if it has an Inbox for the message recipient.
-If it does not it must “relay” that email message to another SMTP server closer to the recipient.
-This is analogous to how your local post office forwards your letter to a regional post office.
+When an SMTP Server receives an email message, it first checks if an account for the message recipient is configured on the server itself.
+If there is such an account, the server will drop the message in that person’s Inbox (or follow other more complex user defined rules).
+If there is no local account for that recipient, the server must “relay” the email message to another SMTP server closer to the recipient.
+This is analogous to how your local post office forwards your letter to a regional post office unless it is for someone served by the post office itself.
+(Post offices don’t actually work this way in general, but the concept is easily understood with this analogy.)
 This process is known as “SMTP relaying”.

 There are many scenarios that govern the path an email message may take from the sender’s to the recipient’s SMTP Server.
 Some of these include: